Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Ihimbru Kanyimi Ihimbru/Task 0.md

 ## Connect with Me

-You can find me on various social media platforms:
+You can find me on these social media platforms below:

 - **Twitter**: [https://twitter.com/KanIhims](https://twitter.com/KanIhims)
 - **LinkedIn**: [https://www.linkedin.com/in/ihimbru-kanyimi-46a973227](https://www.linkedin.com/in/ihimbru-kanyimi-46a973227)